 If downtime is identified from a monitoring location, we trigger a ping from a second location to confirm the downtime and avoid reporting false alerts.
 If we don't receive a response within 30 seconds, we report it as a Timeout Error and mark the site as 'down.'
 If we receive 200 OK as the response, we mark the site as 'up'.
 We also consider all 4xx and 5xx error codes as 'down.'

 Role of Monitoring Location:

-Alert sensitivity feature was introduced as an added feature to prevent reporting micro-downtimes.
-If you wish to be alerted immediately even for seconds to milli-seconds level downtime, You can set the sensitivity as HIGH and if you don't wish micro downtimes to be reported as DOWN, you can set it as LOW.
+The 'Alert sensitivity' feature was introduced as an added feature to prevent micro-downtimes from being reported.
+If you wish to be alerted immediately even for millisecond-level downtime, you can set the sensitivity to 'High' and if you don't wish micro-downtimes to be reported, set it to 'Low.'

 Low sensitivity triggers email alerts only when the URL is continuously down for at least 2 minutes.
 High sensitivity alerts are triggered immediately.
-You could toggle between LOW and HIGH by navigating to Settings > Account Settings
+You could toggle between 'Low' and 'High,' by navigating to Settings > Account Settings